HuygensING/TAG/TAGML/tagml-description.md

   In all other places, whitespace is insignificant and can be used for formatting the TAGML.

   ```
-  NOTE: There are rules defined in the XMLPath/XQuery standard on how to deal with whitespace.
+  NOTE: There is a function in the XPath standard called normalize-whitespace that describes how a to deal with whitespace.
 It seems like a good idea to follow these rules.
+Or atleast get inspired by it. https://www.w3.org/TR/xpath/#function-normalize-space

   NOTE: There is an xml:space attribute that tries to define how the XML processor should deal with whitespace.
 As far we know almost nobody uses this.
   ```